dzenbot/DZNEmptyDataSet/README.md

 ## Sample project

 #### Applications
 This sample project replicates several popular application's empty datasets (~20) with their exact content and appearance, such as Airbnb, Dropbox, Facebook, Foursquare, and many others.
-Use this project for understanding how easy and flexible it is to customise the appearance of your empty datasets.
+Use this project for understanding how easy and flexible it is to customize the appearance of your empty datasets.

 #### Countries
-This other sample project shows a list of the countries worlwide.
+This other sample project shows a list of the world countries.
 By searching, it autocompletes and when no content is matched, a simple empty dataset is shown.
 Use this project for understanding better the interaction between the UITableViewDataSource and the DZNTableDataSetSource protocols.

 ## Collaboration
-I tried to build an easy to use API, while beign flexible enough for multiple variations, but I'm sure there is way of improving and adding more feature, so feel free to collaborate with ideas, issues and/or pull requests.
+I tried to build an easy to use API, while beeing flexible enough for multiple variations, but I'm sure there are ways of improving and adding more features, so feel free to collaborate with ideas, issues and/or pull requests.

 ## License